Crayola Colored Pencils

 Crayola Colored Pencils Review

 A good introduction medium for those getting started in colored pencils.
 They have a decent color application, but some of the colors don’t really put down their advertised color.
 Also some more advanced methods like blending and mixing are going to be somewhat difficult with these.
+However, for the great price you can’t be too picky.
 They came in a variety of shapes, sizes, and special colors and can be purchased from sets of 8 up to 50.

 Visual Appeal – 3/5